Geetika-Behl/Youtube-Bot/README.md

 * retriever.py: This script might retrieve specific information from YouTube videos, such as video metadata or comments.

-* speech_conversion.py: This script converts speech from the videos into text, by using speech-to-text APIs.

-* youtubegradio.py: Integrates the YouTube bot with Gradio, a framework to create interactive web interfaces for machine learning models.
+* youtubegradio.py: Main File- Integrates the YouTube bot with Gradio, a framework to create interactive web interfaces for machine learning models.

+* generator.py: generate embeddings from the transcript and store it inside chromaDB.

+* retriver.py: retrieve the information / answer in response of user query.